DMacMakes/dmacdocs/content/en/torrens/ise102/week6/index.md

 ### Exercise: Spot the abstractions

-> **A car** is a four wheeled vehicle, below a certain size, usually controlled by a single person, for the transporting of one or more human passengers and their property.
-They offer a steering wheel, along with controls for stopping, accelerating and gear selection (wether manual or partly automated).
-It typically (though optionally) encloses its passengers, separating them from their evironment and the weather.
-It's powered by combustion or electricity, using a fuel or power source contained in the vehicle, which can be periodically refreshed from an external source.
+> **A car** is a four wheeled vehicle, self propelled, usually controlled by a single person.
+The driver's seat provides a steering wheel and pedals to change the direction and speed, also allowing sudden stopping.
+They have variable speed, and can be brought to a sudden halt.
+They use a variety of methods to protect occupants from harm and the.They are often enclosed to protect you from the environment.
+Combustion of hydrocarbons or a battery provide a source of power to the engine, which in turn powers the axels and on board electronics.
+A car, when unlocked, commonly provides doors as access points.

-1. Open _notepad_ and write down 5 abstractions of systems you can find in that description.
+1. Open _notepad_ and write down 5 abstractions you can find (written or implied) in that description.
 2. Choose one of them and write a brief description of that system, like I've done for car.
-3. Write down 3 abstractions you find in your description.
+3. Name 3 more abstractions within that system you've described.
-4. When that's all done, open this thread and reply to it with your answers.
+4. When that's all done, **open this thread and reply** to it with your answers.

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureate-au.blackboard.com/webapps/discussionboard/do/message?action=list_messages&course_id=_90315_1&nav=discussion_board_entry&conf_id=_153571_1&forum_id=_857301_1&message_id=_2200384_1" target="_blank">Abstraction Exercise Thread<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 <!--
 ### Powerful words: Abstraction and Encapsulation